TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 All good so far.

-But what if function `first` contains some sort of code that can’t be executed immediately?
+But what if function `first` contains some sort of code which can’t be executed immediately?
 For example, an API request where we have to send the request then wait for a response?
-To simulate this action, were going to use `setTimeout` which is a JavaScript function that calls a function after a set amount of time.
+To simulate this action, we're going to use `setTimeout` which is a JavaScript function which calls a function after a set amount of time.
 We’ll delay our function for 500 milliseconds to simulate an API request.
 Our new code will look like this:

 ```javascript
 function first(){